csurfer/pypette/README.md

 ### Job

-Basic unit of execution say a python method or callables.
+The basic unit of execution, say a python method or a callable.

 ```python
 from pypette import Job